codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-google-play-errors.md

    - Try to upload .aab by incrementing the version code.

 ### APK specifies a version code that has already been used
    - Check version and version code.
-This error is possible when your version code is the same as the apk/aab already uploaded on google play.
+This error is possible when your version code is the same as the .aab already uploaded on google play.

 ### Cannot update a published APK
    - If an app has already been sent to a specific track, you cannot re-upload it.